ds-tutorials/grav/pages/02.base-tutorial/04.finishing-up/docs.md

 !
 This ordering **only** occurs within the admin panel.
 It will not affect the way your pages are ordered when you view them with the File Manager, Finder, File Explorer, etc.

-!!!!
-For more file structure options a mini tutorial is in development.

 ## Sidebar Text

 There is a lot going on in the left sidebar, but we can add our own custom text to it as well.
 This is a good place for an about the author blurb, or anything else you might want to put.